Students: go to vevox.app, enter the 9-digit meeting code and click Join

-Please note that in most cases you should contact Adam Warren for advice and support about the use of Vevox during the pilot, rather than Aston’s TEL Support team or the Vevox support team.
+Please note that in most cases you should contact Adam Warren for advice and support about the use of Vevox, rather than Aston’s TEL Support team or the Vevox support team.
 This particularly applies to queries about the educational use of Vevox.
 Technical questions can be usually be quickly answered yourself by viewing the tutorial videos and online guides.

 Aston’s Legal Services have reviewed Vevox and confirmed that the service is compliant with the GDPR and does not pose any data protection concerns.
 Instructors should ensure that students can access information about data collection and privacy for Vevox by adding a link to that page on the relevant Blackboard course.